-- 1. Leases at Oakwood Shores shall be renewed annually, unless otherwise terminated under the terms of the lease.
-Mandatory drug testing will be required of all occupant households at the time of lease renewal. - 2.
-No less than annually TCB will also reexamine the income and the composition of each public housing and non-public housing LIHTC household at Oakwood Shores.
+1. Leases at Oakwood Shores shall be renewed annually, unless otherwise terminated under the terms of the lease.

+2. No less than annually TCB will also reexamine the income and the composition of each public housing and non-public housing LIHTC household at Oakwood Shores.
 TCB will verify by third-party sources all information and certifications provided by the household in order to determine if the household remains eligible for occupancy in the unit, and to determine if the household is in a unit of appropriate size.
 For residents of public housing units, TCB will redetermine the appropriate amount of tenant rent.
 Failure to provide requested information and complete the reexamination may result in lease termination.